NAMetrics/NAMetrics.github.io/README.md

 **New Approach Methodologies (NAMs)** are modern, human-relevant, non-animal methods for preclinical drug development.
 They include a variety of tools such as:

-- **In vitro systems**:
-  - Organ-on-chip
-  - 3D cell cultures
+- **In vitro systems**:Organ-on-chip, 3D cell cultures, Organoids
-  - Organoids

-- **In silico models**:
-  - Physiologically Based Pharmacokinetic (PBPK)
-  - Quantitative Systems Pharmacology (QSP)
-  - Digital twins

-- **Computational approaches**:
-  - AI/ML
-  - Quantitative Structure-Activity Relationship (QSAR)
+- **In silico models**: Pharmacokinetic/pharmacodynamic (PK/PD), Physiologically Based Pharmacokinetic (PBPK), Quantitative Systems Pharmacology (QSP), AI/ML, Quantitative Structure-Activity Relationship (QSAR)
-  - Mechanistic modeling

-- **Hybrid/combinatorial methods**:
-  - Integration of in vitro and in silico for improved prediction
+- **Hybrid/combinatorial methods**:  Integration of in vitro and in silico for improved prediction

 ---

-## Why are NAMs Needed?
+## Why are NAMs Important?

 - **High clinical failure rates**:
   Over 90% of drugs fail in clinical trials due to poor translation from animal data.